Sharkboy-j/Kebler/README.md

-# Kebler - Transmission Remote GUI (Windows only)
+# Kebler - Transmission Remote GUI (Windows only, and can't be ported to *nix os)
 ![Kebler](https://github.com/JeremiSharkboy/Kebler/raw/master/Images/1.png)
 ![Kebler](https://github.com/JeremiSharkboy/Kebler/raw/master/Images/2.png)

 ## Some info

-Kebler is Transmission Remote GUI
-Kebler is developed using .Net Core 3.0.
+Kebler is GUI for Transmission Daemon (local or remote) Kebler is developed using .Net Core 3.0.
 And still in beta